 Permanently stronger public finances require measures to support economic growth.
 The impact area will focus on the appropriateness and coordination of social security benefits and related services, as well as on issues related to measures to promote employment and economic growth.
 These areas are characterized by multi-channel financing, where the state is one of the key providers of financing.

-We provide reliable information on complex issues through our audits by focusing our resources on topical issues that are significant for society and by utilizing the characteristics of different audit types, the competence of our personnel, and external specialist services in a versatile manner.
+We provide reliable information on complex issues through our audits: we focus our resources on topical issues that are significant for society and utilize different audit types, the competence of our personnel, as well as external data and specialist services in a versatile manner.

-We will audit the knowledge base of central government finances and financial management on which the decisions on the social security reform are based by
+We will audit the knowledge base of central government finances and financial management on which the decisions concerning the social security reform are based by

-identifying risks related to central government finances and financial management
+identifying risks related to central government finances and the state’s financial management,

 Employment and entrepreneurship

 The Government Programme of Prime Minister Marin states that the Government will